VitalyTarnover/Unity.SquadFormation_CoordinatedMovement/README.md

     }
  ```

  *Code snippet for updating positions of units in skirmish line.
-X-position is checked for parity to decides how far away from the center a unit should be and on which side it should be*
+X-position is checked for parity to decide how far away from the center a unit should be and on which side it should be*

  The squad in skirmish line formation is able to follow leader's orientation and scale unit positions.